lsmo-epfl/aiida-lsmo/docs/source/workflows.rst

         "widom_rosenbluth_factor_unit": "-"
     }

-MulticompGcmcWorkChain work chain
+MulticompGcmc work chain
 ++++++++++++++++++++++++++++++++++++++++++++++

-The :py:func:`~aiida_lsmo.workchains.multicomp_gcmc.MulticompGcmcWorkChain` work chain performs in parallel GCMC calcultions, at all the T/P conditions specified, for a given mixture of molecules.
+The :py:func:`~aiida_lsmo.workchains.multicomp_gcmc.MulticompGcmcWorkChain` work chain performs in parallel GCMC calcultions, at all the conditions of temperature and pressure specified, for a given mixture of molecules.

 Blocking spheres are computed for each molecule before the calculation.